looqbox/looqbox-frontend-challenge/README.md

 - The API call was made asynchronously, using Redux Toolkit `createAsyncThunk`;
 - Responsiveness was a priority for the entire application;
 - The routes were done as requested;
-- No CSS framework was used beyond Styled Components and AntDesign, which was recommended.
+- No CSS framework was used beyond Styled Components and Ant Design, which was recommended.

 #### ✒️ Observations